GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/L1/_ReadMe_L1.txt

 Full dataset description publication will be forthcoming.
 The Geological Survey of Denmark and Greenland (GEUS) has undertaken the continuation of multiple GC-Net sites through the Programme for Monitoring of the Greenland Ice Sheet (PROMICE.dk).

-The level 1 data is provided in the newly described csv-compatible NEAD format, which is a csv file with added metadata header.
+The level 1 data is provided in NEAD format, which is a csv file with added metadata header.
 The format is documented at https://doi.org/10.16904/envidat.187 and a python package is available to read and write NEAD files: https://github.com/GEUS-Glaciology-and-Climate/pyNEAD .

 The GC-Net stations measure: